3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes

 \subsubsection{Ablation Study}

 \paragraph{Effect of the Transition Model}

-To demonstrate the utility of our transition model representations, we compare to an ablated \sysname{} where the transition model Encoder is replaced by an Autoencoder of the same size.
+To demonstrate the utility of our tactic representations, we compare to an ablated \sysname{} where the transition model Encoder is replaced by an Autoencoder of the same size.
 The Autoencoder is trained to reconstruct the original tactic, and therefore generates representations which reflect only the syntax of the tactic.
-In this way, we can test our hypothesis that semantically aware tactic representations are useful for proofs, justifying the inclusion of the transition model.
-As we observe in Table~\ref{fig:autoenc}, the performance of \sysname{} with the transition model embeddings is indeed superior to that of the Autoencoder across all values of $K$.
+This tests our hypothesis that semantically aware tactic representations are useful for proofs, justifying the inclusion of the transition model.
+From Table~\ref{fig:autoenc}, the performance of \sysname{} with the transition model embeddings is indeed superior to that of the Autoencoder across all values of $K$.
 This shows that selecting for diversity with respect to the predicted semantics, rather than the syntax, leads to a direct improvement in proof performance.